I must have been living under a rock, because I did NOT know marshmallows could taste this good.

 Generously grease an entire 8×8 pan.
 Place parchment paper along bottom of pan with extra parchment length added to one side (for easy marshmallow removal later).
 See above picture for clarity.
 Grease surface of parchment paper and generously sprinkle some cornstarch over the entire inside of the pan.

 Pour water into a small bowl and sprinkle gelatin over the top.
 Set aside.

-In a small sauce pan, cook sugar, cream, and syrup over medium heat until it reaches 240 degrees F, stirring nearly constantly to prevent scorching.
+In a small sauce pan, cook sugar, cream, and syrup over medium heat until it reaches 240 degrees F, stirring constantly to prevent scorching.
 Once it reaches 240 degrees, remove from heat and let it sit for a minute or two to cool.

 While your syrup cools slightly, beat 3 egg whites until stiff peaks form.
 Set egg whites aside.
 If you used your stand mixer bowl to beat the egg whites, gently spoon the egg whites into another bowl.

 Spatula your prepared gelatin into a stand mixer bowl and fit your mixer with a whisk attachment.
 Pour in the hot syrup and turn your mixer on at a low speed.
 Once combined, increase speed to high and beat until mixture almost triples in size, approximately 10 minutes.
 Your batter will progressively get lighter in color as you near 10 minutes.